daggerhart/widget-wrangler/README.txt

 = What is a Corral =

 A Corral is an arbitrary group of widgets.
-Wordpress calls them "sidebars", but they are not ultimately limited by that terminology.
+WordPress calls them "sidebars", but they are not ultimately limited by that terminology.
 You could have multiple Corrals appear within a single Sidebar if needed.

 = Where does a widget's html come from? =